 So there are lots of choices for adding color to a table like this one, and yet it still looks nice and will print just fine in a book printed with black ink only.
 Experiment with color and text changes by changing your styles (paragraph, character, cell and table styles).
 And if you make a change you don’t like, simply undo it by pressing Ctrl/Cmd+Z.

-3 blog posts to help you with tables
+3 blog posts to help you with tables in InDesign

 We hope our set of three blog posts about setting up tables in InDesign will help you get started with your own tables.